Training Sufficient Power, Volume, and Control for a Successful Piano Performance

 -Hip relaxation can help free up deeper breathing and also body control.

-Regular Exercise:
+Exercise:

 -Engage in physical activities that promote overall fitness, aiding endurance and reducing the risk of injury.